podaac/hydrocron/hydrocron_db/LOAD_DATA_README.md

 After the initial load, run the same commands as above to load new data, changing only the --start_date parameter to the date of the last load, and --end_date parameter to the present date.
 This will be done manually a limited number of times before integration with data ingest to the collection is ready.

+If parameters are unchanged, previously loaded data will be replaced with the values from the granules in CMR.
 ## Reporting issues

 If you encounter issues or error when loading data, please open an issue on the Hydrocron repository here: [https://github.com/podaac/hydrocron](https://github.com/podaac/hydrocron)